aws/awsui-documentation/components/space-between.md

 # Space between (SpaceBetween)

-A helper component that enables you to add consistent spacing between elements on your page.
+A helper component that helps you add consistent spacing between elements on your page.